- Latin America

 Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of TEFL certification and teaching English abroad or online, including the hiring process, salaries, visas, TEFL class options, job placement assistance and more.

 - What is the TAPIF Program for Teaching English in France?
 [Updated for 2020]

 - What is the Cultural Ambassadors Program for Teaching English in Spain?
 [Auxiliares de Conversacion]

 - What are Hiring Seasons for Teaching English Abroad?

 - How Long Are Contracts For Teaching English Abroad?

 - Blois, France English Teaching Q and A with Erin Beaton

 - What are the Pros/Cons of Teaching English Abroad Through a Government Assistantship Program?

-- Paris, France English Teaching Q&A with Lindsey Huckson
+- Bordeaux, France English Teaching Q and A with Lisa Forese

 - What is TEFL and What is TEFL Certification?